-which follows directly from imposing $2m$ linear momentum constraints $\qty(\hat{P}-\hat{P}_i)\ket{\psi}=0~\forall\ket{\psi}\in\mathcal{H}_{\rm phys}$, and equal chord number constraints $(\hel_{0\leq i\leq m}-\hel)\ket{\psi}=0$ in the chord space of (\ref{eq:pair DSSYK Hamiltonians 1 particle}).
-To recover one-sided ETW brane Hamiltonians with one or more particle, one may implement e.g. $(\hat{P}-\hat{P}_0)\ket{\psi}=0$, $\hat{P}_{i\neq0}\ket{\psi}=0$, with $(\hel_0-\hel)\ket{\psi}=0$, $(\hel_{i\neq0}-\tilde{N}\mo)\ket{\psi}=0$ and take the limit $\tilde{N}\rightarrow\infty$ in the path integral.
-However, this does not modify the answer for the one-particle space in (\ref{eq:ASC Hamiltonian}) with the conditions (\ref{eq:XY 1s}), which indicates that the natural generalization is in fact just a composite particle representation of the case we have developed in this work.
-It might be there is no generalization to the one-sided ETW brane case, e.g. if the number of chord sectors has to equal number of chord Hamiltonians.
-It would also be useful to gain some physical intuition for why the specific constraints we implemented in Sec. \ref{ssec:constraints ETW} generating chord parity symmetry generate ETW branes in the bulk (which we confirmed by computing disk partition functions in Sec. \ref{ssec:constraints ETW}, App. \ref{app:ETW brane partition function}).
+which follows directly from imposing $2m$ linear momentum constraints $\qty(\hat{P}-\hat{P}_i)\ket{\psi}=0$, and equal chord number constraints $(\hel_{0\leq i\leq m}-\hel)\ket{\psi}=0$ (\ref{eq:pair DSSYK Hamiltonians 1 particle}) $\forall\ket{\psi}\in\mathcal{H}_{\rm phys}$.
+On the other hand, to recover one-sided ETW brane Hamiltonians with one or more particle, one may implement e.g. $(\hat{P}-\hat{P}_0)\ket{\psi}=0$, $\hat{P}_{i\neq0}\ket{\psi}=0$, with $(\hel_0-\hel)\ket{\psi}=0$, $(\hel_{i\neq0}-\tilde{N}\mo)\ket{\psi}=0$ and take the limit $\tilde{N}\rightarrow\infty$.
+However, this does not modify the answer for the one-particle space in (\ref{eq:ASC Hamiltonian}) with the conditions (\ref{eq:XY 1s}), indicating that this is just a composite particle representation of the case we have developed in this work.
+It {{might be possible that}} there is no generalization to the one-sided ETW brane case, e.g. the number of chord sectors has to equal number of chord Hamiltonians.
+It would also be useful to gain some physical intuition for why the specific constraints in Sec. \ref{ssec:constraints ETW} {{implementing}} chord symmetry generates ETW branes in the bulk (which we confirmed by computing disk partition functions in Sec. \ref{ssec:constraints ETW}, App. \ref{app:ETW brane partition function}).